 How to Make Croutons

-- 3 to 4 Tbsp butter
+3 to 4 tablespoons butter

-1 Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
+Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
 A loaf will yield about 8 cups of cubed bread (give or take a couple cups, depending on the size of the loaf).

-2 The bread should be a little dry, at least a day old if you are using French or Italian loaf or a baguette.
-You don't want them to be all dried out, just a little dry on the surface so that they brown better, and they hold up better when tossed in a salad or baked in a stuffing.
+Your bread should be a little dry, at least a day old if you are using French or Italian loaf or a baguette.
+You don't want the bread cubes to be all dried out, just a little dry on the surface so that they brown better, and they hold up better when tossed in a salad or baked in a stuffing.